 However, diaper bags in our list offer a variety of compelling features that make a strong case for a dedicated diaper bag.
 One such feature is the diaper changing pad.

 Sure, a changing pad may not always be necessary.
-However, the poor hygiene of the changing tables in malls often make one realise the value of a changing pad.
-Moreover, there are instances when a changing a table isn’t available at all.
+However, the poor hygiene of the changing tables in malls often makes one realize the value of a changing pad.
+Moreover, there are instances when changing table isn’t available at all.
 In such situations, a changing pad comes as nothing short of a blessing.

 But a changing pad isn’t the only thing that makes a case for having a separate bag dedicated to diapers and related supplies.
-If you are someone that values being organised, a dedicated diaper bag will save you the trouble of shuffling diapers and other essentials out of your favourite backpack.
+If you are someone that values being organized, a dedicated diaper bag will save you the trouble of shuffling diapers and other essentials out of your favorite backpack.